 Car accidents are traumatic events for the body.
 During the collision, your head may have had impact with a hard surface like a window, door, or the steering wheel.
 Even if you did not impact your head, the force alone could be enough to cause your brain to crash into your skull or for you to suffer a spinal misalignment.
-Seeking medical treatment immediately after an accident can help detect injuries and begin right away to minimize the impact of your injuries.
+Seeking medical treatment immediately after an accident from a qualified neurology and pain management clinic in Atlanta can help detect abnormalities and begin right away to minimize the impact of your traumatic brain injuries.

 Frequently Asked Questions

 A neurological injury may have different types of symptoms, including:

 - Drowsiness or fatigue

 - More emotional